Abbey Road - A Tribute to the ...

 Date and Time

-With their tight harmonies, flawless renditions, custom–tailored costumes, vintage instruments, Liverpudlian dialect and precise attention to detail, Abbey Road recreate the magic of The Beatles, including the Fab Four’s cheeky personalities and familiar onstage banter.
+Four Beatles tribute musicians and actors were cast to portray the Fab Four in the musical.
+With their tight harmonies, flawless renditions, custom–tailored costumes, vintage instruments, Liverpudlian dialect and precise attention to detail, they recreate the magic of the Beatles, including the Fab Four’s cheeky personalities and familiar onstage banter.
+In My Life takes the audience back to February 1964 when America watched the Beatles for the first time on The Ed Sullivan Show, playing “I Want To Hold Your Hand.”
 Progressing through their various musical stages, the audience re-experiences the psychedelic era of Sgt.
 Pepper’s Lonely Hearts Club Band, the creation of the haunting “Blackbird” and the raucous rock and roll of “Revolution.”